 Both probiotics and prebiotics can improve health in the digestive and immune system, as they strengthen intestinal flora and protect the body from harmful elements.

-They help improve digestive functions and strengthen the immune system to fight infections along with several other types of diseases.
+They help improve digestive functions and also strengthen the immune system to fight infections along with several other types of diseases.

-Probiotics and prebiotics: they are not the same
+Probiotics and prebiotics are not the same

 - They are intestinal bacteria that help stimulate digestive juices and natural enzymes, necessary for correct digestion.
 It’s always a good idea to consume organic probiotics, or those found in their natural state.